EmreDay1/NET.jl/README.md

 The Fokker Planck theorem describes the PDF(probability density function) of the system which describes the likelihood of the state(e.g. the mass shifting, T, P changing).
 It is the derivative of the Probability with respect to to time times the drift term which is the derative of the drift function times the probability density with respect to X times the diffusion term,previously explained.

+In the code the fokker planck is applied via a nested loop with the outer loop being for time steps and inner being for positions at that time.
+In the loops the explained theorem is applied